Abdullrahmen/Booking/README.md

 2. **interface for payment companies**
     > same as step one but for payment companies
 3. **Create an itinerary to store items**
-    * Containing factory methods to add items and delete them in the destructor, so the programmer doesn't need to worry about items' memory management.
+    * Containing factory methods to add items, and delete them in the destructor, so the programmer doesn't need to worry about items' memory management.
     * Use the payment interface to pay for items.
 4. **Create a user class that stores itineraries**
     > Actually, it has to be in frontend, but because I put it in the Backend folder, I'll write it here.